kkayam/Realtime-Stock-Crypto-Price/README.md

 - Edit background and tickers in config.txt
 - Import any gif background using url or from resources folder
 - Uses finnhub websocket for price updates
+- No scraping or any bullshit like that, strictly for price monitoring, check the code

 ## Config File Format
 First line is always for background, paste in the url or path after background=.